Christopher George - Conductor and Violinist

 He has led the Academy of St Martin in the Fields with whom he toured widely under the direction of Murray Perahia, Joshua Bell and Sir Neville Marriner.
-He has played in principal positions with the Royal Opera House orchestra, the Royal Philharmonic Orchestra and many other ensembles.
+Christopher has played in principal positions with the Royal Opera House orchestra, the Royal Philharmonic Orchestra and many other ensembles.

 As a chamber musician he spent many happy hours with groups Quince Quartet and Trio Ligeti and collaborating with artists such as Artur Pizarro, Christian Zacharias, Laurence Power and Richard Egarr.

-As a soloist his repertoire is wide, ranging from the baroque to specially commissioned works.
+As a soloist his repertoire is wide, ranging from the Baroque to specially commissioned works.

 Christopher is very excited about Musical Orbit’s ability to bring experts into anyone’s home!

 ‘Chris is one of the most compelling and irresistible musicians I have ever met.
 He has vast experience and it is a real pleasure to play for him.’